keptn/gh-action-ci-prepare-keptn-cluster/README.md

 # gh-action-setup-keptn

 GH Action to spin up a GKE Cluster, install Keptn on it, and create Keptn as a project within itself.
 The output of this action provides the API credentials for the created Keptn instance.
+In addition to Keptn, also the dynatrace-service and dynatrace-sli-service can be onboarded as services within the Keptn project.

 ## Parameters
 | Name | Mandatory | Format | Description | Default |